WORDS FROM OBITUARIES 2011-2023

 ABOUT THE SERIES

-I embroider words chosen from particular obituaries in shades of the color corresponding to the profession of the person deceased.
-No “life-work” can be neatly classified.
-Persons are remembered for all kinds of things, some of which could be unspeakable, as in war crimes.
+In the series, I embroider the words with the color corresponding to the profession of the deceased person.
+And yet, no “life-work” can be neatly classified.
+Persons are remembered for all kinds of acts and deed, some of which could be unspeakable, as in war crimes.
 Some people engaged in life work, such as philanthropy, which could be considered vocational, rather than professional.
 When systems of classification get messy—and they will—they become interesting.
 Why?
 The mess illuminates the fact that a human life (or whatever is being classified) is irreducible to one single, compelling account.

-As I sort through hundreds of obituaries I find, in a few of them, samplings of phrases that are just right.
+As I sort through hundreds of obituaries in the New York Times, I find, in a few of them, samplings of phrases that are just right.
 They seize a moment in language that operates both within and outside the source.
-I do not choose these words for their narrative or honorific value, but rather for an urgency that is external, yet related, to those values.
+I do not choose these words for their narrative or honorific value, but rather for an external urgency, that to some extant remains linked to the source.